howlingpan/code-dot-org/TESTING.md

 Contributor pull requests do not build by default, but can be triggered to build by a GitHub organization team member.
 Note that the given PR should be scanned to ensure there is no malicious code and that no secrets would be displayed in test output.

-If you have a personal email address additionally added to GitHub, you can re-set code-dot-org build notifications to go to your @code.org email address at: https://circleci.com/account/notifications
+If you have a personal email address additionally added to GitHub, you can re-set code-dot-org build notifications to go to your @letron.vip email address at: https://circleci.com/account/notifications

 ### Top-level Test Helpers